Strategic Planning through an Equity Lens

 • There is time taken to discuss the process as well as the plan to ensure that those who hold marginalized identities are not burdened by either.

-If this kind of strategic planning process that CommunityConnective facilitates through a racial equity lens feels like it might be a good fit for your organization, please contact us so that we can discuss creating your next plan together.
+If this kind of strategic planning process that CommunityConnective facilitates through an equity lens feels like it might be a good fit for your organization, please contact us so that we can discuss creating your next plan together.

 Her kindness is a balm.
 I like that even though we were familiar with them, going over the ground rules each month helped settle and place us.
 I appreciated the resources and have used many of them since.